TritonDataCenter/ruby-manta/README.md

 Errno::ECONNREFUSED and HTTPClient::TimeoutError exceptions from the underlying HTTPClient class.

-Lastly, recall that due to Manta's semantics you may on occasionally see 500 errors.
+Lastly, recall that due to Manta's semantics you may see 500 errors on occasion.
 When that happens, try again after a minute or three.

 --